 Lakes near Lincoln, Nebraska encompassing 5,595 acres with two

-unsupervised beaches, campgrounds, fish cleaning stations, boating
+swimming beaches, campgrounds, fish cleaning stations, boating

 facilities, picnic areas.